cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

     make build-with-checksum
 ```

-If you did not already have the `checkers_i` image.
-This command may take longer but should always works.
+Use this command if you did not already have the `checkers_i` image.
+This command may take longer but should always work.

 </CodeGroupItem>